jakowiren/jakowiren/README.md

 **Problem-solver and tech enthusiast passionate about conservation technology, AI, and robotics.**

-Currently working on anti-poaching solutions in South Africa.

 ## 🌐 Personal Website
 Visit [jakowiren.com](https://jakowiren.com) to learn more about my work and experience.